This post may contain affiliate sales links. Please read my disclosure policy.

 Of course, raisins and chocolate chips are two obvious additions you can add to this simple cookie dough to turn these into some new combinations.
 But, here are a few other tasty ideas:

-- Combination!
-Mix and match with any of these ingredients.
-I’m dying to try a white chocolate, craisin and walnut oatmeal cookie.
+• Combination!
+Why limit yourself to only one add-in if you can have a few?
+Mix and match with any of these ingredients!
+I’m dying to try a white chocolate, craisin, and walnut oatmeal cookie.

-In a large bowl, cream butter and sugars together until light and fluffy.
-Stir in eggs and vanilla until well combined.
+In a large bowl, cream butter with white and brown sugar until light and fluffy.
+Stir in eggs and pure vanilla extract until well combined.
 Slowly incorporate the remaining ingredients until the dough has just come together.

 Scoop into cookies and place on prepared sheets.

-Bake until edges are golden brown and the centers are soft but not gooey.
+Bake until the cookies spread evenly, and the edges are golden brown with the centers of the cookies soft but not gooey.

-Cool on the hot baking sheet before transferring to cooling racks.
+Cool shortly on the hot baking sheet before transferring them to a wire rack.

 More Oatmeal Cookies Recipes!